10 Ways To Make A Man Respect You

 Yes, the Golden Rule applies here too.

 Even if you understand the mantra "Men Need Respect", you may not realize how to show respect in a way men value.
-See my article, or try this video: Discover What Men Secretly Want, But They Could Never Tell You.
+See my article on understanding men in relationships, or try this video: Discover What Men Secretly Want, But They Could Never Tell You.

 Sometimes.
 Do it too often and too aggressively, and you'll just seem like hard work.
 The spirit is more to bring something new to the relationship, to complement.
 He'll respect expertise or a skill that he doesn't have.
 This is especially true if you're dating a nerdy guy.